-This is a simple and effective meditation practice aimed at helping as many people as possible to meditate and thus bring more peace, more presence and more love into their lives, the lives of their family and friends, and on into the wider troubled world in which we live.
-It will connect you to that still place within every single human being on the planet.
-This stillness can unite us all, and lead you to inner peace, to freedom from compulsive thinking and release you from what might already be decades of struggle, personal pain and suffering.
-It will also free you from the many negative effects of the constant cultural conditioning occurring around the world today that is not deliberately, but effectively, taking away your own sense of self.
+This is a simple, effective and easy to learn meditation practice aimed at helping as many people as possible to meditate and thus bring more peace, more presence and more love into their lives, the lives of their family and friends, and on into the wider troubled world in which we live.
+It will connect you to that still place within, common in all human beings on the planet and has the potential to unite us all as we learn compassion, forgiveness and the none-judgment of others.

 The Basic Concept

 theStillPlace.com Meditation Practice has developed a technique that will progressively take you back to that unconditioned self within where peace, love and happiness along with your essential innocence still resides.
-As adults we have all lost touch with some of that natural beauty we had as a child but it is still there beneath the layers of life experience and any pain and suffering we may have endured along the way.
-It is still there beneath the protection we throw up as a consequence of that experience and, it is still there beneath the cultural conditioning we are subject to throughout our lifetime.
-This conditioning can exploit a decreased sense of self that we all have through lack of awareness of the human duality I refer to above.
+As adults we have all lost touch with some of that natural beauty we had as a child, but it is still there beneath the layers of life experience and any pain and suffering we may have endured along the way.
+It is still there beneath the protection we form around ourselves as a consequence of that experience and, it is still there beneath the cultural conditioning we are subject to throughout our lifetime.
+A conditioning that can exploit a decreased sense of self that we all have through the lack of awareness of the human duality I refer to above.

-Now that, my friends, is pretty much it.
-Don’t look for anything more complicated when you either start to meditate or seek a basic level understanding of what meditation is.
+Now that’s pretty much it.
+Don’t look for anything more complicated when you either start to meditate or seek a basic level understanding of what meditation is or what it can do for you.
 Just sit still as often as you can and your inner peace, your own presence, will reveal itself to you.
-The old you will start to dissolve as you heal.
-Any anger or sadness, the madness of the ego, along with the drama you hold onto from the past and project into the future, will melt away.
-To put it simply: you are far more than the sum of your parts and your life experiences to date.
-You are far more than “the story” that you have come to believe defines you as a human being.
+Your old patterns will start to dissolve as you heal.
+Any anger or sadness, the sheer madness of the ego sometimes, along with any drama you hold onto from the past and or project into the future, will melt away.
+To simplify still further: we are all far more than the sum of our parts and our life experiences to date.
+We are far more than “the story” that we have come to believe defines us as human beings.

 So how does it work?